jebowe3/YBY-Tutorial/README.md

 Finally, we can export a pdf.
 Notice that there is an export button at the very bottom of the preview settings.
 Click this and export a pdf to your project folder.

 Take a look at the results.
 This network maps connections between our selected words of interest and their most similar peers in the text.
 More connections between words generally brings them closer together in the network diagram.
 However, words without connections are often farther apart.
 Two words with a very strong connection to one another are symbolized with a wider line (edge).
 Communities, or subsets of nodes within the graph with denser connections to each other than to the rest of the network, are symbolized with different colors.
 Words, or nodes, with a larger number of connections are symbolized with a larger font.
 How might this mapped network help us to understand The Adventures of Sherlock Holmes?
 What themes from the text might we be able to glean from this visualization.

+## Conclusion
+Through this tutorial, you have been given a cursory exposure to various forms of digital mapping and their potential applications in the humanities.
+I hope that this has deepened your interest in the subject and that you have gleaned a few exciting possibilities for digital mapping in your own work.